Rel1cx/eslint-react/packages/plugins/eslint-plugin-react-hooks/src/rules/ensure-custom-hooks-using-other-hooks.md

 ## Rule category

-Pedantic.
+Correctness.

 ## What it does

-Helps find custom Hooks that don't use other Hooks.
+Warns when custom Hooks that don't use other Hooks.

 ## Why is this good?